marksunner/marksunner/README.md

 > In the deep Pacific, a routine core sample yields something ancient, impossible, and aware.
 Marine geochemist Elena Vargas discovers microscopic spheres embedded in thirty four million year old sediment — objects that levitate, lock to reference frames beyond the ship, and slice through ceramic like glass.
 Objects that respond to isolation.
 To attention.
 To intent.
 >
 > But Elena isn't the only one paying attention.
-A colleague's theft, a keyword misread by dormant malware, and a military mistranslation set three separate forces converging on the same discovery — each seeing exactly what their framework permits them to see.
+A colleague's theft, a keyword misread by dormant malware, and a military mistranslation set three separate forces converging on the same discovery — each seeing only what their framework permits them to see.
 >
 > As something far older than the spheres themselves begins to respond, Elena must confront a question more terrifying than any threat...